 We partner with a bookkeeping directory which is aimed at helping people (our students primarily) find bookkeeping work or start a bookkeeping business.
 It’s also a great way for small businesses to find bookkeepers who are close to them.

-In a recent post we talked about how you can use referral marketing and LinkedIn to market your business to grow your customer base.
-But once you get those new customers, the most important thing is making certain you keep them.
 Great customer service is the key to ensuring you always have a happy customer.
 Providing consistently good customer service and being courteous to people in the way you communicate with them, be they suppliers or contractors, as well as customers, is also highly beneficial to your business in other ways.
+Continue reading Thanks For Loving Us

 I mentioned in my last post that I will be presenting a Work at Home Seminar at the Reinvent Your Career Expo in